peter-coding/node-red-satellites/README.md

 ![Earth 3D Example](./examples/screens/Earth2.jpg "Earth 3d Example")

-Here, the flow takes the TLE data from four different
+Here, the flow takes the TLE data from four different satellites (ISS, TIAGONG, NODE1 and NODE2), and calculates the Euclidean 3d position of each satellite before visualising them on the 3D Earth view.

-This flow will calculate the current position of the ISS, using it's TLE data in the `satellite` node, and convert it into the relevant formats for use with the `worldmap` node.

-The `time array` node is used to calculate the timestamps for +/- 20 minutes from the current time, as to create the recent and upcoming path of the ISS.
-The use of the `switch` node and two `function` nodes converts the data into the right format for the `worldmap` node to render the route as a line and a single point, the latter of which shows the current position.
+A video demonstration of the nodes working can be seen here: [Vimeo](https://vimeo.com/233585944 "Satellites Node-RED Project")

 #### `./examples/Timestamps_WM.json`
 <br>